primer/react/docs/content/LabelGroup.md

 ## System props

-Label components get `COMMON` system props.
+LabelGroup components get `COMMON` system props.
 Read our [System Props](/system-props) doc page for a full list of available props.

 ## Component props

+LabelGroup does not get any additional props other than the `COMMON` system props.